George Wishart: Life

 He belonged to a younger branch of the Wisharts of Pitarrow near Fordoun, Kincardineshire.
-His mother was Elizabeth, sister of Sir James Learmonth, married James Wishart of Pitarrow in April 1512.
-He was probably called George after his maternal grandfather of granduncle Prior George Leirmont, the name was certainly derived from his mother's family.
+His mother Elizabeth, sister of Sir James Learmonth, married James Wishart of Pitarrow in April 1512.
+He was probably called George after his maternal grandfather or granduncle Prior George Leirmont.
+The name was certainly derived from his mother's family.
 George's father, James Wishart, died in May 1525, therefore, his mother, Elizabeth together with her brother, Sir James Learmonth of Balcomie, were the two people who were responsible for George's upbringing.
 Some have suggested that he may have graduated M.A., probably at King's College, Aberdeen, though others, including Wishart biographer Rev. Charles Rogers says that his name does not occur on the records of any Scottish college.
 He was certainly a student at the University of Leuven, from which he graduated in 1531.
 Around this time he translated the First Helvetic Confession into English from the Latin.
 He taught the New Testament in Greek as schoolmaster at Montrose in Angus, until investigated for heresy by the Bishop of Brechin in 1538.
 He fled to England, where a similar charge was brought against him at Bristol in the following year by Thomas Cromwell.
 Under examination by Archbishop Thomas Cranmer he recanted some utterances.
 In 1539 or 1540 he may have visited Germany and Switzerland, but by 1542 he had entered Corpus Christi College, Cambridge, where he studied and taught.

 In 1543 he returned to Scotland, in the train of a Scottish embassy which had come to London to consider the treaty of marriage between Prince Edward (later Edward VI of England) and the infant Mary, Queen of Scots.
 He returned to Montrose, where again he taught Scripture.